syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-NotesSlide.md

 'Adds text part into the Paragraph.
 Dim textPart As ITextPart = paragraph.AddTextPart()

 textPart.Text = "The notes slide represents the contents and key notes of the corresponding slide.
-It is more useful when we use Presenter View while presenting the seminars through slideshow."
+It is more useful when we use Presenter View while presenting the seminars through SlideShow."

 'Sets Bold format for text content. textPart.Font.Bold = True